FlorianBergeron/object-detection-robotics/README.md

 Finally to export the model and use it in the ROS env, we launched in the training folder:
 `python .\exporter_main_v2.py --input_type image_tensor --pipeline_config_path .\models\ssd_mobilenet_v2_fpnlite_640x640\pipeline.config --trained_checkpoint_dir .\models\ssd_mobilenet_v2_fpnlite_640x640\ --output_directory .\exported-models\my_model`

+## Pre-processing

+The dataset was generated using some of the COCO dataset, some of the Open Image Dataset v4 and some custom images annotated with labelImg.
+Some of it was formated using the script in the preprocessing folder but it's too specific so it's not in the setup steps.

+## Best model

+The most efficient model trained can be found directly at robotics/src/mr_vision/src/mr_vision/ssd_mobilenet_v2_fpnlite_640/saved_model/saved_model.pb
+It's based on the MobileNet v2 architecture using transfer-learning during about 100 epochs.